 Can you afford the loan?

 Once you have compared your loan options, one of the most crucial steps you must take before borrowing money is to ask yourself, ‘will this loan get me stuck into a continuous cycle of debt?’.
 We strongly recommend that you use a loan calculator to assess if you can afford the no guarantor loan.

-If you decide to cancel your loan within the first 14 days of taking it out, although you’ll still need to pay any interest you’ve accrued.
+You can always cancel your loan within the first 14 days of taking it out, although you’ll still need to pay any interest you’ve accrued.
 Click here to read more about the cooling off period.